International Permafrost Association

-The International Permafrost Association (IPA), founded in 1983, has as its objectives to foster the dissemination of knowledge concerning permafrost and to promote cooperation among persons and national or international organisations engaged in scientific investigation and engineering work related to permafrost and seasonally frozen ground.
+The International Permafrost Association (IPA), founded in 1983, is an international professional body formed to foster the dissemination of knowledge concerning permafrost and to promote cooperation among individuals and national or international organisations engaged in scientific investigation and engineering work related to permafrost and seasonally frozen ground.
 The IPA became an Affiliated Organisation of the International Union of Geological Sciences in July 1989.

 The Association’s primary responsibilities are to convene International Permafrost Conferences, undertake special projects such as preparing databases, maps, bibliographies, and glossaries, and coordinate international field programmes and networks.
 The International Conference On Permafrost (ICOP) is regularly held since 1965.

-Permafrost or perennially frozen ground is defined as earth material that remains at or below 0 °C for at least two consecutive years.
-As such, upwards of 25% of Planet Earth is underlain to some degree by permafrost and in extreme conditions reaches depths of 1500 meters.
-Permafrost occurs in the high latitudes and mountains and plateaus of both hemispheres.

 International Conference on Permafrost (ICOP)

-The first International conference (ICOP) was held at West Lafayette, Indiana, U.S.A. in 1963, followed by Yakutsk, Siberia (1975); Edmonton, Canada (1978); Fairbanks, Alaska (1983); Trondheim, Norway (1988); Beijing, China (1993); Yellowknife, Canada (1998); and Zurich, Switzerland (2003: ICOP 2003).
+The first International conference (ICOP) was held at West Lafayette, Indiana, United States, in 1963, followed by Yakutsk, Siberia (1975); Edmonton, Canada (1978); Fairbanks, Alaska (1983); Trondheim, Norway (1988); Beijing, China (1993); Yellowknife, Canada (1998); and Zurich, Switzerland (2003: ICOP 2003).
 The Ninth International Conference on Permafrost (NICOP) was held in Fairbanks, Alaska, June 29-July 3, 2008 and the Tenth took place in Salekhard, Russia, June 25–29, 2012 (TICOP 2012).
 The Eleventh International Conference on Permafrost was held in Potsdam, Germany, June 20-14, 2016.

 The 12th International Conference on Permafrost was planned in Lanzhou, China, with the conference theme Permafrost environments under persistent warming: Challenges for scientific assessment and engineering practice.
-Due to the Covid19 pandemic, it was postponed until June 20–24, 2022.
+Due to the Covid-19 pandemic, it was postponed until June 20–24, 2022.
 This ICOP 2022 will take place in Lanzhou, China.
 The 13th International Conference on Permafrost is planned June 16–20, 2024 in Whitehorse, Yukon, Canada at Yukon University.

-Field excursions are an integral part of each Conference, and are organised by the host country.
+Field excursions are an integral part of each conference, and are organised by the host country.
 Regional conferences are organised between the main conferences (in Europe, Russia, China).